UPDATED JUL 14, 2020

 This specialty coffee roaster is originally from Lancaster, but lucky for us, they now also have a space both in Center City and in JFK.
 The atmosphere makes it easy to cozy up with a good book and a delicious cappuccino.
 And, if you start to get hungry, you can build your own bagel sandwich.
 Give us all the avocado, please!

 We’ve often wondered when coffee shops and bars would merge into one amazing storefront.
 Thanks to Ultimo, the dream is alive in South Philly.
-With 10 beers on draft and a cappuccino that could wake even Sleeping Beauty, this place in Rittenhouse, Graduate Hospital, and Newbold is a one-stop shop for everyone.
+With 10 beers on draft and a cappuccino that could wake even Sleeping Beauty, this place in Rittenhouse, Grad Hospital, Germantown, and Newbold is a one-stop shop for everyone.
 And considering the large interior, you won’t have to fight over their comfortable seating options!

 This small batch coffee roaster in Fitler Square has everything you need to start your mornings on the right food.
 Order a ricotta cheese toast and a nitro cold brew, or just go straight for the Fishtown imported Weckerly’s ice cream sandwich (no judgment here).